Ashley Graham’s Swimsuits For All Collaboration Gets Negative Reviews From Plus-Size Women

 “Then I looked at shopper reviews and saw that sizing was a major issue.”

 That’s when the first writer called in some of her friends at The Revelist to help her review Graham’s bathing suits.
-However, they also had troubles finding the right size as their normal ones didn’t fit quite right.
+However, they also had trouble finding the right size as their normal ones didn’t fit quite right.

 “Lauren, who usually wears a 16 or 18, tried on the Profesora leopard swimsuit and had to go up to 22.”